replane-dev/replane/README.md

 ### Optional

-- `DATABASE_SSL_CA` – custom SSL/TLS certificate authority (CA) for PostgreSQL connections.
-Use this when connecting to databases that require custom SSL certificates.
-- `DATABASE_MAX_CONNECTIONS` – maximum number of connections in the PostgreSQL connection pool.
-Defaults to `10`.
 - `ALLOWED_EMAIL_DOMAINS` – comma-separated list of email domains allowed for user registration (e.g., `gmail.com,my-company.com`).
 If not set, all email domains are allowed.
 Users with email addresses from other domains will be blocked from signing up.

 ### Error Tracking (Sentry)